oxheadalpha/teztnets/ithacanet/README.md

 ⚠️  Tenderbake has no endorser.
 The endorser binary does not exist.
 This is normal.
 Running the baker daemon is enough.

-⚠️  You can not bake with a Ledger device yet.
-You need to use a hot wallet address.
+⚠️  To bake with a Ledger device, you need a modified version of the app.
 See Ledger [PR 27](https://github.com/LedgerHQ/app-tezos/pull/27) for details.

 ### Advanced